smguru/pragmagrid.github.io/_posts/pragma32/2017-01-25-pragma32-VisaLetters.md

 ## Visa Information

 <p>
-Please consult with the U.S. Consulate in your country/region whether you need a <a href="https://travel.state.gov/content/visas/en.html" target="_blank">visa</a> or are eligible for the <a href="https://travel.state.gov/content/visas/en/visit/visa-waiver-program.html" target="_blank">visa-exempt program (then must have a valid ESTA approval prior)</a> to enter the United States.
+Please consult with the U.S. Consulate in your country/region whether a <a href="https://travel.state.gov/content/visas/en.html" target="_blank">visa</a> is required <strong>*or*</strong> if you are eligible for the <a href="https://travel.state.gov/content/visas/en/visit/visa-waiver-program.html" target="_blank">visa-exempt program (VWP)</a>.
+For those qualitified for VWP, please note that travelers must have a valid Electronic System for Travel Authorization (ESTA) approval prior to travel.
 </p>

 ## Invitation Letter